 We encourage you to read this entire article to get all the tips to help you think through your wedding day timeline.
-Otherwise, if you’re in a hurry just click the link below to grab your free pdf bundle which includes a traditional and first look wedding day timeline template as well as a checklist to help things go smoothly.
+Otherwise, if you’re in a hurry just click the banner below to get your pdf bundle which includes a traditional and first look wedding day timeline template as well as a checklist to help things go smoothly.
 Enjoy!

 The Ideal Wedding Timeline Template